samicrusader/dreampi/README.md

 # dreampi

-This is a fork of DreamPi that removes Dreamcast-specific integrations for regular person use.
+This is a fork of DreamPi that ports the script to Python 3, removes unnecessary requirements, and removes Dreamcast-specific integrations for regular person use.

 A daemon that creates a bridge between a Dreamcast's Dial-up Modem, and the Internet via the Pi